0LNetworkCommunity/libra-legacy-v6/ol/documentation/core-devs/QA_onboarding_validator.md

 # QA onboarding validator

-OLSF devnet should be running.
+0LNetworkCommunity devnet should be running.
 To reconfigure follow this:

 (provision_dev_net.md)